openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 The dropdown menu will appear, as seen below.

--   Select the **NIR, RED, GREEN** band combination.
-This band combination displays vegetation as red (darker reds indicate dense vegetation).
-Bare ground and urban areas appear grey or tan, while water appears black.
-NIR stands for near infrared.
+-   Select the **NIR, RED, GREEN** band combination (NIR stands for near infrared).
+This band combination displays vegetation as red (darker reds indicate dense vegetation); bare ground and urban areas appear grey or tan; water appears black.
 -   Once selected, the preview will automatically show what the composite will look like.
--   Use the scroll wheel on your mouse to zoom in on the mosaic and then select and move to pan around the image.
+-   Use the scroll wheel on your mouse to zoom in on the mosaic and then click and move to pan around the image.
 This will help you assess the quality of the mosaic.

 .. figure:: ../_images/workflows/area_estimation/bands_menu.png
     :alt: The band combinations menu.